-As part of our Early Childhood Care, Education and Development projects we organize training courses to improve professional skills for preschool teachers and also provide seminars for parents and community members to help them develop helpful child care skills that will strengthen the whole community.
+As part of our Early Childhood Development projects we organize training courses to improve professional skills for preschool teachers and also provide seminars for parents and community members to help them develop helpful child care skills that will strengthen the whole community.
 Recently we organized a seminar on positive discipline.

 There are no bad children, just good and bad behaviors; this is the main premise of positive discipline.
 Once parents understand this, they can help their children learn to choose good behaviors in an encouraging and mutually respectful way.
 Positive discipline is both firm and kind.
 It creates a warm, long-lasting connection between parents and children.
 This bond builds stronger families and stronger families build a stronger community.